MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.FirstRecord.md

 ## Example

-This example sets the active record as the first record to be merged, and then merges three records ending with the record two records forward in the data source.
+This example sets the active record as the first record to be merged, and then merges three records ending with the record that is two records forward in the data source.
 This example assumes that the active publication is a mail merge document.

 ```vb
 Sub RecordOne()